grzesiek-galezowski/tdd-ebook/manuscript/110_Constrained_Non_Determinism.md

 Yep.
 Why am I wasting your time writing about style instead of giving you the hardcore technical details?
 The answer is simple.
 Before I started writing this tutorial, I read four or five books solely on TDD and maybe two others that contained chapters on TDD.
 All of this sums up to about two or three thousands of paper pages, plus numerous posts on many blogs.
 And you know what I noticed?
 No two authors use exactly the same sets of techniques for test-driving their code!
 I mean, sometimes, when you look at the techniques they are suggesting, two authorities contradict each other.
 As each authority has their followers, it is not uncommon to observe and take part in discussions about whether this or that technique is better than a competing one or which technique is "a smell"[^mocks-are-not-stubs] and leads to trouble in the long run.

 I did this, too.
 I also tried to understand how come people praise techniques I KNEW were wrong and led to disaster.
 Then, Finally, I got it.
 I understood that it is not a "technique A vs. technique B" debate.
 There are certain sets of techniques that work together and symbiotically enhance each other.
 Choosing one technique leaves us with issues we have to resolve by adopting other techniques.
-This is how a style is created.
+This is how a style is developed.

 Developing a style starts with a set of problems to solve and an underlying set of principles we consider important.
 These principles lead us to adopt our first technique, which makes us adopt another one and, ultimately, a coherent style emerges.
 Using Constrained Non-Determinism as an example, I will try to show you how part of a style gets derived from a technique that is derived from a principle.

 ## Principle: Tests As Specification

 As I already stressed, I strongly believe that unit tests constitute an executable specification.
 Thus, they should not only pass input values to an object and assert on the output, they should also convey to their reader the rules according to which objects and functions work.
-The following oversimplified example shows a Statement where it is not explicitly stated what is the relationship between input and output:
+The following toy example shows a Statement where it isn't explicitly stated what the relationship between input and output is:

 ```csharp
 [Fact] public void